cbrookins/rdcman-convert/README.md

-# rdcman-convert
+# RDCMan Convert

-RDCMan rdg to rdb converter
+Convert an rdg file to rdb for use with the Microsoft Remote Desktop Universal app.